Online Fair Allocations with Binary Valuations and Beyond: Allocation of Chores

 \textbf{Case 2.} If it is allocated to agent 1, it is clear that this allocation is EF1.
 Next, when $t = 4$, the arriving item has the cost of $1$ for agent 1 and $\frac{1}{\epsilon}$ for agent 2.
 Then, let us consider two subcases.
 If agent 1 picks it, no further item will appear.
 So this allocation is trvially $(1+\frac{1}{\epsilon})$-EF1.
 If agent $2$ picks it, the allocation is EF1.
 At last, in round $t =5$, the arriving item has the cost of $\frac{1}{\epsilon}$ for both agents.
 If it is allocated to agent 1, the allocation is $(\frac{1}{2\epsilon}+\frac{1}{2})$-EF1.
 If it is allocated to agent 2, the allocation is $\frac{2}{1+\epsilon}$-EF1.

 Combining the above cases together, we can derive that the lower bound of EF1 is 2.

-\paragraph{The impossibility of MMS.} The constructed instance is below.
+\paragraph{MMS.} The constructed instance is below.
 Let $a_1=a_2=1$, $b_1=b_2 = 2$.
 When $t = 1$, the arriving item has the cost of 1.
 Assume that it is allocated to agent 1.
 Then, in round $t =2$, the item that has the cost of 1 for both agents arrives.
 If it is allocated to agent 1, no further allocation will appear.
 Thus, this allocation is 2-MMS.
 If it is allocated to agent 2, this allocation is MMS.
 In round $t =3$, the arriving item has the cost of 2 for both agents.
 No matter which agent picks it, the final allocation is $\frac{3}{2}$-MMS.
 Combining the above cases together, we can derive that the lower bound of MMS is $\frac{3}{2}$. \end{proof}

-\begin{proposition} For the deterministic allocation of indivisible chores, no online algorithm can compute a complete allocation that is $\alpha$-EF1 or $\beta$-MMS, and $\gamma$-min-USC for any $\alpha,\gamma \geq 1$ and $\beta<2$, even for two agents with additive bi-valued cost functions. \end{proposition}
+At last, we examine the compatibility between approximate EF1 or MMS and USC, and provide the following negative results. \begin{proposition} Given any $\alpha,\gamma \geq 1$ and $\beta<2$, for the deterministic allocation of indivisible chores, no online algorithm can compute a complete allocation satisfying \begin{itemize} \item $\alpha$-EF1 and $\gamma$-min-USC, \item or $\beta$-MMS and $\gamma$-min-USC, \end{itemize} even for two agents with additive personalized bi-valued cost functions. \end{proposition}